dars277/FRT-Project/README.md

 # Covid-19 Website

-This is a 6 page Covid-19 FrontEnd Website
+This is a 6 page Covid-19 FrontEnd Website<br>
-It is having a Covid Bot deployed on the QnA page of the website Web Technologies used :
+It is having a Covid Bot deployed on the QnA page of the website<br>
+Web Technologies used :<br>
 HTML, CSS and JAVASCRIPT

 # Industry :